huntdatacenter/docs/docs/patch-notes.md

 **Services specification**

-Minor update to the [Services specification](/administer-science/services/specifications/) (2.9) where references to "security" is extended to "security and privacy" as a preparation for the upcoming ISO/IEC 27701-certification.
+Update to the [Services specification](/administer-science/services/specifications/) (2.9) where references to "security" is extended to "security and privacy" as a preparation for the upcoming ISO/IEC 27701-certification.

 **Agreement updates**